 If the potting soil has been firmed in around the money tree’s roots after repotting then this causes water to drain at a slower rate and excludes oxygen from around the roots.

 If the roots do not have access to oxygen due to compacted soil, the roots cannot respire and function properly which prevents them from transporting water and nutrients to the leaves cause them to turn yellow and drop off.

-If the repotting of the money tree is on conjunction with moving the plant then the shock of being moved can also contribute to the leaves turning yellow.
+If the repotting of the money tree is in conjunction with moving the plant then the shock of being moved can also contribute to the leaves turning yellow.

 How to Save a Money Tree with Yellow Leaves After Repotting

-To save a money tree with yellow leaves after repotting, emulate the money tree’s natural conditions by misting to increase humidity, water thoroughly and repot the money tree in aerated soil that is amended with perlite or pine bark to increase drainage.
+To save a money tree with yellow leaves after repotting, emulate the money tree’s natural conditions by misting to increase humidity, and water thoroughly, and repot the money tree in aerated soil that is amended with perlite or pine bark to increase drainage.

-- Repot your money tree in well draining potting soil (add perlite).
-Normal, unamended potting soil can often retain too much moisture for a money tree to tolerate and also retain significantly more moisture then the potting soil that the money tree was planted in previously.
-Add up to 1/3 perlite or pine bark to the potting soil (by volume of the pot) to replicate the well draining soil conditions of the money tree’s native environment.
+- Re-pot your money tree in well-draining potting soil (add perlite).
+Normal, unamended potting soil can often retain too much moisture for a money tree to tolerate and also retain significantly more moisture than the potting soil that the money tree was planted in previously.
+Add up to 1/3 perlite or pine bark to the potting soil (by volume of the pot) to replicate the well-draining soil conditions of the money tree’s native environment.

 - Avoid compacting the potting soil when repotting your money tree.
-In their native environment, money trees grow in aerated, porous well draining soil so that water can drain away from the roots effective and so there is space for oxygen so that the roots can respire and stay healthy.
+In their native environment, money trees grow in aerated, porous well-draining soil so that water can drain away from the roots effectively and so there is space for oxygen so that the roots can respire and stay healthy.